haydenwoodhead/burner.kiwi/README.md

 Parameter | Type | Description
 ----------|------|-------------
-LAMBDA | Boolean | Whether or not the binary is being hosted on AWS Lambda KEY | String | Key used to sign cookies and keys.
+LISTEN | string | address to listen on.
+Default is ":8080" which is all interfaces, port 8080 LAMBDA | Boolean | Whether or not the binary is being hosted on AWS Lambda KEY | String | Key used to sign cookies and keys.
 Make this something strong!
 WEBSITE_URL | String | The url where the binary is being hosted.
 This must be internet reachable as it is the destination for Mailgun routes